The nimbleMacros package has two goals:

 ## sd_residual 26.579 27.802 28.31 29.031 30.293

-As the name suggests, the LINPRED
+LINPREDAs the name suggests, the LINPRED macro generates a

 linear predictor from a provided R formula.
 It is used internally by the

-macro and can be used separately as well.
+LM macro and can be used separately as well.
 The macro acts

-something like the model.matrix
+something like the model.matrix function in R, although

 instead of creating a model matrix, it creates the NIMBLE model code for